 I carry out two interconnected lines of research, one analytic and the other probabilistic.
 On the one hand, I analyze the eigenvalues and eigenfunctions of variants of the Laplace operator \(\Delta\) on fractal spaces.
 On the other hand, I study the scaling limits of random processes involving many interacting particles driven by Laplacian-like operators, representing models of magnetism or crystal growth.

 My research in 1 PDF slide.
-Here is a 5-page description of my research, pitched at the general scientific audience.
+(September '16, presented at the "meet-and-greet" session during Colgate's NASC divisional colloquium.)5-page description of my research, pitched at the general scientific audience.
+(Written in January '17 and updated in February '17.
+It may not be up-to-date.)

 All of my research papers can be found on the arXiv.